haroohie-club/ChokuretsuTranslationBuild/README.md

 ### `copy-movies.ps1`
 `.\copy-movies.ps1 -assetsFolder "PATH/TO/ChokuretsuTranslationAssets" -langCode "<LANGCODE>"`

-`LANGCODE` is an ISO 639-1 language code indicating the language you want to localize to, e.g. `en`.
+* `LANGCODE` is an ISO 639-1 language code indicating the language you want to localize to, e.g. `en`.

 ### `build.ps1`
-`-nitroPacker "PATH/TO/NitroPacker.exe" -haruhiCli "PATH/TO/HaruhiChokuretsuCLI.exe"`
+`.\build.ps1 -nitroPacker "PATH/TO/NitroPacker.exe" -haruhiCli "PATH/TO/HaruhiChokuretsuCLI.exe"`

 Additional options:
 * `-noVoiceSubs` &ndash; Removes the voiced line subtitle ASM hack from the build so no voiced line subs appear in the game